Discover more from Where on Planet Earth

 Botanica Garden Cafe. cute place for breakfast.

 Italdo.
 The best bakery in town, for both breads and pastries.
-I get all my bread from here (they have a beet one!) and I am obsessed with their Bombolone (pic below!).
+I get all my bread from here (they have a beet one!) and I am obsessed with their Bombolone.
 They also serve breakfast.

-Pizzine: Cool ambiance (and parties after dinner).
-Wood oven pizzas.
+Pizzine.
+Cool ambiance (and parties after dinner).
+Wood ovenzas.

-India Express Curry House.
+India Ess Curry House.
 Very good Indian food.
 Have never been physically in the place (only ordered in).

 Curry by Po Thai.
-Excellent Thai food, best in Tulum.
+Best Thai food in Tulum.
 Have never been physically in the place (only ordered in).

-Palma Central: love this place with lots of food carts and live music almost nightly.
+Palma Central.
+A great gathering place with lots of food carts and live music almost nightly.
 Tuesdays are for salsa and it gets packed!
 I like the Argentinian empanadas place, and the Asian Bodega Thai.

 The street behind the main Tulum plaza has street carts every night.
 Don’t miss having a marquesita from there!
 Rolled crispy waffle filled traditionally with cheese and cajeta, yum!